20. Bianchi Overborrowing Model#

 planner_v, H_plan, vfi_num_iter = compute_planner_solution(model)

-print(f"Computed planner's equilibrium in {diff_p_with_compile} seconds")
+print(f"Computed planner's solution in {diff} seconds")

 Computing planner's solution.

-Computed planner's equilibrium in 0.8798391819000244 seconds
+Computed planner's solution in 0.9841585159301758 seconds

 20.5.2.
 Policy plots#